Outline and Boxes on a Blue Blackground

 Work on strategic litigation through an externship with the Knight First Amendment Institute.
 The institute’s litigation docket includes cases relating to public officials’ use of social media, restraints on speech by government employees and whistleblowers, and government surveillance of journalists.

 “We all go through our lives leaving digital footprints about what we do.
 On the one hand, that gives our intelligence agencies some vast new powers to keep track secretly of what our enemies are doing and, potentially, what our own citizens are doing.
 On the other hand, new technologies give individuals and organizations vast new powers to expose government secrets.
 The balance between secrecy and transparency is always in flux.
-The answer to these puzzles is constantly changing.
 The way we will continue to balance those two concerns—keeping us safe, preventing government abuse—is by ensuring we have a well-educated public.”

 —Matthew C. Waxman, Liviu Librescu Professor of Law, faculty chair of the National Security Law Program